kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Creates a key holding the provided value, or overwrites it if it already exists
+Creates a key holding the provided value, or overwrites it if it already exists.

 Additional options can be provided: